 Along with dedicating a large sum of her spare time to WaterFire Providence, Lynn has also traveled to Sharon, PA with other WaterFire Providence staff and volunteers to help inspire the Sharon community by creating another successful WaterFire Lighting.

-Lynn Levesque’s ambition, drive, and dedication to helping improve her community shines through her efforts brightly.
+Lynn Levesque’s ambition, drive, and dedication to helping improve her community shine through her efforts brightly.

 You don’t have to commit yourself to every Wednesday night woodpile workout or every WaterFire Lighting to be a star volunteer like Lynn Levesque.
 All you need is the desire.
 The desire to give back to your community.